OpenNMT/Tokenizer/docs/options.md

 Defines the tokenization mode:

 * `conservative`: standard OpenNMT tokenization
-* `aggressive`: standard OpenNMT tokenization but only keep sequences of letters/numbers (e.g. splits "2,000" to "2 , 0000", "soft-landing" to "soft - landing")
+* `aggressive`: standard OpenNMT tokenization but only keep sequences of the same character type (e.g. "2,000" is tokenized to "2 , 0000", "soft-landing" to "soft - landing", etc.)
 * `char`: character tokenization
 * `space`: space tokenization
-* `none`: no tokenization is applied and the input is passed directly to the BPE or SP model if set.
+* `none`: no tokenization is applied and the input is passed directly to the BPE or SentencePiece model if set.

 ```bash
 $ echo "It costs £2,000" | cli/tokenize --mode conservative